 Closely related to our paper is the work by Irarrazabal et al. (2015), which develops a structural framework for inferring relative additive trade costs from firm-level trade data.
 Implementing their methodology on Norwegian firm-level export data for the year 2004, they find that, for the median shipment, additive costs (in Norwegian crowns) amount to 6% of the export price multiplied by the ad-valorem cost (also expressed in Norwegian crowns).
 Our results share in common with Irarrazabal et al. (2015) the important role of the additive component of international trade costs.
-Yet, our paper complements their
+Yet our paper complements their

-3Beyond the positive aspect, several recent papers also point out the normative implications of additive trade costs.
-Sorensen (2014) extends Melitz (2003)'s seminal model of international trade by including additive trade costs, in addition to the ad-valorem component.
-A key analytical result is that the welfare gain from a reduction in trade barriers is higher for a decrease in additive costs than a decrease in ad-valorem costs, due to the alteration of relative prices in a heterogeneous-firms trade framework.
-This is confirmed by Irarrazabal et al. (2015).
-While these results suggest that important welfare gains can be achieved by reducing additive trade costs, not much progress has been done in quantifying such gains.
-One potential reason is the lack of an empirical characterization of the additive component of trade costs (the one exception being Irarrazabal et al., 2015).
-One contribution of the paper is to fill this gap.